zoyaAzfar/ChatBox/README.md

 Some features:
 1. Sidebar sorta works
 2. Profile button works
-3. You can send messages! :D
+3. You can send messages! :

+Sadly, I was very tired when I made this, so the code is not neat. :P